rahulgopinath/rahulgopinath.github.io/_posts/2021-10-26-regular-grammar-expressions.markdown

 </form>
 ## Disjunction of two regular grammars

 For disjunction, the strategy is the same.
+We line up rules in both definitions with same starting symbol, then construct the conjunction of the nonterminal parts.
+Unlike conjunction, however, we do not throw away the rules without partners in the other definition.
+Instead, they are added to the resulting definition.
 ### Disjunction of nonterminal symbols

 <!--